-The advanced practice providers at Skin Pharm would love to work with you to help create the lips you’ve always dreamed about.
+The advanced practice providers at Skin Pharm would love to work with you to help create the lips you’ve always dreamed of.

-We have information about what to expect before, during and after your appointment and what lip filler swelling stages you will likely experience.
-That way, you can feel confident when scheduling your consultation with us.
+We have information about what to expect before, during and after your appointment and what lip filler swelling stages you’ll likely experience.
+That way, you can feel confident getting lip filler at Skin Pharm.

 Lip filler is an injectable cosmetic treatment, a procedure that works similarly to Botox or Dysport.
 However, instead of injecting a neuromodulating agent that paralyzes the underlying muscle, lip filler (and other types of dermal fillers) are injected to plump or fill in areas of concern.

-Common lip fillers include Juvederm, Restylane and Radiesse, which are all treatments that we offer here at Skin Pharm.
+Common lip fillers include Juvederm and Restylane, which are all treatments that we offer here at Skin Pharm.
 (While we also offer Sculptra, it is not recommended for use in the lips.)

-Most dermal fillers are made out of one of two different active ingredients – hyaluronic acid (HA) or calcium hydroxylapatite (CaHA).
+Most dermal fillers are made out of one of three different active ingredients — hyaluronic acid (HA), poly-l-lactic acid (PLLA) or calcium hydroxylapatite (CaHA).